ncjones/juzidian/website/src/markdown/develop.md

 ### Patches ###

 Pull requests are the preferred mechanism for receiving patches.
-Patches may also be submitted to the [dev mailing list] (mailto:juzidian-developers@lists.sourceforge.net).
+Patches may also be submitted to the dev mailing list.
+See [support](/support.html) for mailing list details.